src-d/guide/general/expenses_travel.md

 * Lodging, which will be organized by Esther.
 If you decide to stay with family or friends we will pay you 50% of what your lodging would've cost!
 * Plane/Train/Bus tickets, which will be purchased by Esther.
 Please let her know with as much time in advance as possible so that she can find the best deals.
 * Meals will be reimbursed.
 Here again, try to follow the principle of spending the money as if it was your own.
+* Public transportation, Ubers, Lyfts or Taxis will be paid only when going to a work meeting/event or when going back to the lodging from one of these as stated above.
 * If you want to take some holidays and stay any extra days in a concrete location it's totally fine, but source{d} will only cover the costs of the days you stayed there for work.
 Any increase in the price of the plane ticket will also need to be covered by you.

+## Are conferences covered?
+* It depends on if they are compulsory or not.
+In the case of you having to go to a conference without being given the option not to, it will be considered a work trip and hence the above expenses will be covered.
+* If you go to a voluntary conference but submit a paper to give a talk and it gets accepted, it will also count as a work trip and all the above expenses will be covered.
+* If you go to a voluntary conference as an attendee only the plane, hotel and conference tickets will be covered.
+The reasoning behind this is that it's not an obligation, but a perk already.